charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 Create an account and sign into the Docker Hub at [https://hub.docker.com/](https://hub.docker.com/).

-From your local machine where you created your Docker image, login:
+From your local machine where you created your install Docker, login:

 ```nohighlighting
 $ docker login -u charliecalvert